Skip to main content

 └─ Dell XPS

-Important: Categories of the catalog are pages of the Catalog type created through the Pages module.
-You need to create catalog categories first before adding products.
+Catalog categories are pages of the Catalog type created through the Pages module — create them before adding products:

 Offset formula: offset = (pageNumber - 1) * limit